All articles

 A product changelog entry with clear benefit-focused language

-Why Your Changelog Is Being Ignored
+Why Is Your Changelog Being Ignored?

 The average SaaS changelog reads like a Git commit log: "Fixed bug in API endpoint.
 Updated dependencies.
 Improved performance."
 These entries are technically accurate and completely useless to the people reading them.